 In this instance, Microsoft was able to detect the exploit early on and subsequently release a patch.

 However, once Windows 7 reaches its ‘end of life’ status early next year, Microsoft will no longer release security patches for the operating system.
 An old and unpatched operating system is an ideal target for hackers.
-You can read more about the end of Windows 7 and the potential threats here.
+You can read more about the end of Windows 7 and the potential threats for Windows 7.

 Another form of malware also wreaked havoc in Australia late last month.
 Emotet is a malicious email campaign that has spread itself across multiple sectors of the Australian economy.
 The email generally contains a malicious word document or link that, once downloaded, installs the Emotet malware on infected machines.
 It attempts to spread itself within a network using a brute-force attack.
 Emotet will also ransack your contact list and then send emails impersonating you to your colleagues, friends, and family in hope that they too, will open the malicious document.